Marketing Strategies

 .

 .
-This is why we talked about GOPST in class
+This is why we talked about GOPST in some classes

 • Goal